Nintendo: 2001–2003: Game Boy Advance and GameCube

 In 2001, two new Nintendo consoles were introduced: the Game Boy Advance, which was designed by Gwénaël Nicolas with stylistic departure from its predecessors, and the GameCube, which features a 128-bit Gekko processor from IBM and a DVD drive from Panasonic.
 During the first week of the Game Boy Advance's North American release in June 2001, over 500,000 units were sold, making it the fastest-selling video game console in the United States at the time.
 By the end of its production cycle in 2010, more than 81.5 million units had been sold worldwide.
 As for the GameCube, even with such distinguishing features as the miniDVD format of its games and Internet connectivity for a few games, its sales were lower than those of its predecessors, and during the six years of its production, 21.7 million units were sold worldwide.
 The GameCube struggled against its rivals in the market, and its initial poor sales led to Nintendo posting a first half fiscal year loss in 2003 for the first time since the company went public in 1962.

+Satoru Iwata was Nintendo president from 2002–2015.

 In 2002, the Pokémon Mini was released.
 Its dimensions were smaller than that of the Game Boy Advance and it weighed 70 grams, making it the smallest video game console in history.
 Nintendo collaborated with Sega and Namco to develop Triforce, an arcade board to facilitate the conversion of arcade titles to the GameCube.
 Following the European release of the GameCube in May 2002, Hiroshi Yamauchi announced his resignation as the president of Nintendo, and Satoru Iwata was selected by the company as his successor.
 Yamauchi would remain as advisor and director of the company until 2005.
 Iwata's appointment as president ended the Yamauchi succession at the helm of the company, a practice that had been in place since its foundation.

 In 2003, Nintendo released the Game Boy Advance SP, an improved version of the Game Boy Advance with a foldable case, an illuminated display, and a rechargeable battery.
 By the end of its production cycle in 2010, over 43.5 million units had been sold worldwide.
 Nintendo also released the Game Boy Player, a peripheral that allows Game Boy and Game Boy Advance games to be played on the GameCube.